 The silly – I mean festive – season is here!
 We know you are probably full steam ahead fulfilling all those Thanksgiving weekend orders, but there is still time to also convert last-minute Christmas shoppers.

-In this post we will show you how to convert last-minute shoppers with these 8 holiday tips!
+In this post we will show you how to convert last-minute shoppers with these eight last-minute holiday marketing ideas.

 It’s the festive season, so why not be a little festive?
 Sending your loyal customers a personal greeting through Social, email or even sms to thank them and wish them a happy holiday.
 Showing your appreciation can go a long way to forming long-lasting relationships with customers.
 Plus, it puts your store front and center in their minds when they are doing their last-minute shopping.
 You can also create a unique promo code designed for your very best customers and add it to your personal message as a special holiday ‘gift’ just for them.

 Here’s a video on how to add promo codes to your Shopify store to get you started:

 When creating promo codes for loyal customers as above or for general promotions, adding some holiday cheer can attract customers.
 Seasonal codes like Tree40 or FreeChristmasShipping are festive and easy to remember.
 Don’t forget you can use your promo codes to grow your email lists or social following with special holiday-themed site pop ups which you can set up in minutes with apps like Coupon Pop.

 It is crunch time and to make last-minute sales you need to keep up the pace.
 This is on all aspects of your sales funnel from answering queries swiftly, to displaying product bundles that make gift choosing on your site easy.

 Make sure you extend your available hours for yourself and your freelancers to reply to those queries and process sales ASAP.
 Last-minute shoppers are frantic to find gifts, picking up the pace will help you keep up.